A HIDA scan is an imaging test. It helps to diagnose problems of the gallbladder and liver.

 - You will be asked to sign an informed consent form.

-- Most people can resume normal activity, diet, and medicines after the test.
+- Most people can resume normal activity, diet, and medications after the test.

 - Drinking additional fluids for two days will remove the tracer drug from your body.
 It is usually cleared within 6-24 hours.